non-npc/Stellaris-Map-Editor/README.md

 # Tips
 If you are having problems dragging stars/etc, zoom in (mouse wheel) closer for fine grain placement

-You can pan around the map with the cursor by clicking empty space in the map and dragging.
+You can pan around the map with the cursor by clicking empty space in the map and dragging (except inside nebulas).

 Only stars can be moved directly on the canvas; nebulas, gateways, wormholes, and hyperlanes are adjusted from their respective editing tabs.